DankeyDevDave/KongGuardAl/LAUNCH_SCRIPTS_README.md

 After launching, services are available at:

+- **Konga UI**: http://localhost:1337 (Web-based Kong Admin GUI)
 - **Kong Admin API**: http://localhost:18001
 - **Kong Proxy**: http://localhost:18000
 - **Demo API**: http://localhost:18085
 - **Redis**: redis://localhost:16379
 - **PostgreSQL**: postgresql://kong:kongpass@localhost:15432/kong

+## First Time Setup - Konga UI

+When you first access Konga at http://localhost:1337:

+1. **Create an Admin Account**:
+   - Username: admin (or your choice)
+   - Email: your-email@example.com
+   - Password: (choose a secure password)

+2. **Connect to Kong**:
+   - Click "Connections" → "New Connection"
+   - Name: `Local Kong`
+   - Kong Admin URL: `http://kong:8001` (internal Docker network)
+   - Click "Create Connection"

+3. **Activate Connection**:
+   - Click on your new connection to activate it
+   - You should now see the Kong dashboard with services, routes, and plugins

 ## Testing the Stack